polyfy/polylith/readme.md

 and maximize our productivity.
 The Lego-like way of organising code into bricks, helps us with both of these goals.

-One problem we normally have when developing software without using Polylith, is that the production project and the development project has a 1:1 relationship.
+One problem we normally have when developing software without using Polylith, is that the production environment and the development environment has a 1:1 relationship.
 This happens because we use the production codebase for development, so if we create a new service in production, it will automatically "turn up" in the development project.